-FCDI Licenses
+FCDI Agreements

 The Company owns a non-exclusive license agreement with FCDI.
-The license provides the Company with certain patents and know-how related to the reprogramming of human somatic cells to induce pluripotent stem cells ("iPSCs") ("License Agreement").
+The license provides the Company with certain patents and know-how related to the reprogramming of human somatic cells to induce pluripotent stem cells ("iPSCs") ("Reprogramming License Agreement").
 Under this agreement, the Company is required to make certain developmental and regulatory milestone payments as well as royalty payments upon commercialization.
 Royalties are in the low single digits on the sale of all licensed products.

-The Company also owns an exclusive license agreement with FCDI.
-The license provides the Company with patents and know-how related to human iPSC exclusively manufactured by FCDI.
+The Company also owns an exclusive license agreement with FCDI ("Differentiation Licenses Agreement").
+The Differentiation Licenses Agreement provides the Company with patents and know-how related to human iPSC exclusively manufactured by FCDI.